 But…did they use it?
 YES THEY DID!!

 Such an easy, thrifty DIY- and a great use for all of those mugs at the thrift shop.
-And as always, I encourage you to visit the original post on the Good Life Blog, as well as all of the other awesome content you can find there!
+And if you like DIY/Repurposed projects for birds, please check out my other ideas here!